psunyter/TetherShare/README.md

 ---

-Developed with ❤️ for stable and secure internet sharing.
+Vibe coded for stable and secure internet sharing.